jibon57/bbb-recorder/README.md

 # bbb-recorder

-Bigbluebutton recordings to `webm` or `mp4`.
+Bigbluebutton recordings export to `webm` or `mp4` & live broadcasting.
 This is an example how I have implemented BBB recordings to distibutable file.

-1. Videos will be copied to `/var/www/bigbluebutton-default/record`
+1. Videos will be copy to `/var/www/bigbluebutton-default/record`
-3. Can converted to `mp4`.
+3. Can be converted to `mp4`.
 Default `webm`
 2. Specify bitrate to control quality of the exported video by adjusting `videoBitsPerSecond` property in `background.js`

 ### Dependencies

 1. xvfb (`apt install xvfb`)
-2. npm modules listed in package.json (`npm install`)
+2. npm modules listed in package.json

 ### Usage